cis-famu/oer-assignment-group-4-1/Chapter-3.md

 1.)
 Create a Psuedocode for a program that gets a number from the user ranging from 1-10, adds the number by 1, and displays the new number to the user.
 2.)
 Compare and contrast the = and == in C++.

 3.)
-Write a C++ program that takes input from the user for their score on a test and calculates their grade based on the following grading scale:
+Write a C++ program that takes input from the user for their math score on a test and calculates the inputted grade based on the following grading scale:

 A: Score >= 90
 B: 80 <= Score < 90